LucianoAAP/recipes-app/README.md

 - https://www.themealdb.com/api.php
 - https://www.thecocktaildb.com/api.php

-It also has unit tests currently covering about 60% of the files in "src".
+It also has unit tests currently covering about 60% of the files in the "src" folder.

 # Group participants